 Fishermen will likely know Milford Lake, outside Junction City, the largest one in the state and the best place to go fishing and camping.
 The Milford Nature Center is located just below the dam and between February and May, it’s fun to visit the fish hatchery.

 Detour for a photo opp farther west off Kansas I-70 Exit 76, at Monument Rocks, a national natural landmark about 25 miles south of Oakley.
 We’d like to say you can see this towering rock arch and walls for miles but that’s not quite accurate.
-Up close your family will appreciate the noble kestrel falcons which nest in the rock’s perforations, and feel the mystical vibe that Native Americans believed existed here.
+Appreciate up close the noble kestrel falcons which nest in the rock’s perforations, and feel the mystical vibe that Native Americans believed existed here.

 Do you drive after dark?
 Kids will be love watching the aliens land through the ink-black skies.
 Yes, the blinking red lights of wind turbines, thousands of them, extend as far as the eye can see across the plains north and south of Kansas I-70, creating a scene worthy of “Star Wars.”